escrin/escrin/website/docs/tutorial/secret-worker.md

 ---
-description: "Using Escrin Smart workers to securely complete tasks with trust and integrity"
+description: "Using Escrin Smart Workers to handle secrets with trust and integrity"
 ---

-# Trusting Tasks to Workers
+# Trusting Secrets to Workers

 Trust is the most convenient force in the universe.
 Trust allows us to ignore all of the details of *how* an agent does something and focus just on *what* it does.